avrilzchen/goose-hackathon-project/README.md

 # goose-hackathon-project
-short site giving random goose facts
+Goose Facts is a short site giving random goose facts, created as part of the SE26 pre-classes hackathon.
+Written using ReactJS.

+Installation requirements:
+Internet browser
+ReactJS

+Open the web page, and click to receive facts about their ghastly gaggles!
+Be taken by fear when you hear their honk!

+Credits:
+Chris Abey
+Avril Chen
+Kushal Mujral
+Brandon Gartner